Quick Facts about DNA tests while pregnant

 Many services will provide consumers with no-blood testing, but Nebula Genomics is unique in that we offer a 30x Whole Genome Sequencing service that sequences 100% of your DNA.
 The other services compared above use DNA microarray technology to profile your genome, characterizing only some of your genome.
 For example, it is common for microarray sequencing to characterize ~ 500,000 positions, which is less than 0.1% of the whole human genome.
 Microarray-based genotyping may be a bit more affordable, but it misses a lot of important information.
 Our 30x Whole Genome Sequencing sample collection is safe for women who are pregnant, will not be compromised by the genetic material of the fetus, and can provide you with complete DNA sequencing.
-The results are processed in CLIA/CAP-accredited laboratories, and all of your data remains secure and yours.
+Our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.

 If you are interested in obtaining medical advice, you need access to your own data.
 Nebula makes it easy to bring your test results, including your raw data, to your physician or genetic counselors who can use our data to counsel you.
 We include several industry-standard file types (FASTQ, BAM, VCF) that will allow you to get the most out of your test.
 As always, individuals who believe they are at risk for a genetic disorder should consult a healthcare provider before taking a DNA test while pregnant.